abreu4/abreu4.github.io/content/about.md

 author = "Tiago Abreu"
 +++

-Hi,
+Hi, I’m Tiago.

-My name is Tiago.

-I’m a portuguese software engineer focusing on deep learning.
+I’m an engineer and economist with a strong appetite for solving challenges that matter.
+Be it in technology, product, or operations, I get down to brass tacks wherever needed to deliver business value.

+My technical background spans software and electrical engineering, statistics, econometrics, robotics and deep learning, giving me a versatile toolkit for building scalable solutions.

-Currently, I am building bleeding edge perception software at [CRON AI](https://cronai.ai/).
+Currently, I’m developing cutting-edge perception software at [CRON AI](https://cronai.ai).

-Concurrently, I am finishing a Master's degree in Economics at ISEG, Portugal's leading public university in economics.

-These days I work mostly with Python, Pytorch and e-mail :grin:.

-I like music, motorcycles and fighting sports.
+When I'm not working, I enjoy making music, riding and working on motorcycles, and high-intensity sports.

+Feel free to reach out!